eficode-academy/docker-katas/labs/7-building-an-image.md

 ## Every layer can be a container

-As stated above, all FROM, RUN, ADD, COPY, CMD and EXPOSE will create a new layer in your image.
+As stated above, all FROM, RUN, ADD, COPY, CMD and EXPOSE will create a new layer in your image, and therefore also be an image of their own.

 Take a look again at some of the output from building the image above:

 ``` bash
  ---> c1f2dc732c7c